animaltracksjungle/blog/content/blog/modify-accesories-for-molle-rig/index.md

 description: "How-to guide for making cheap belt accessories fit nicely on a molle rig."
 ---

 Welcome back to another how-to guide.
-Like my previous one will be for the purpose getting survival gear to work well for you without having to spend a lot of money.
+Like my previous one, this will be for the purpose getting survival gear to work well for you without having to spend a lot of money.

 By far, the easiest way to carry mission-critical gear without burying it all in a bag is to use a webbing rig of some kind.
 I have been experimenting with a molle chest rig, but more on that in a future post.